finalv2/cwp-decap-test/README.md

 - `/admin/` contains the admin UI for this project.
   - `/admin/config.yml` stores all [DecapCMS settings](https://decapcms.org/docs/configuration-options/), including the fields for each content type.
   - `/admin/index.html` references DecapCMS itself, as well as the [preview templates](https://decapcms.org/docs/customization/#registerpreviewtemplate) for each page type.
-- `/emails/` contains customized email templates for Netlify Identity.
-For performance reasons, we do not embed the Netlify Identity widget on the CWP homepage, which breaks the links in the standard transactional emails for admins.
-These templates fix those links.
 - `/fonts/` contains CWP's brand typefaces: Libre Franklin and Space Mono.
 Netlify's built-in asset optimization can lead to slower page load times for externally hosted files.
 So the site hosts fonts locally instead of using the Google Fonts CDN.
 - `/icons/` contains the [Phosphor Icons](https://phosphoricons.com/) we use on the site.
 We then [bundle these icons into an SVG sprite](https://github.com/patrickxchong/eleventy-plugin-svg-sprite) which we embed in our default layout (`_includes/layouts/default.njk`).